solarwinds/solarwinds-snap-agent-docker/README.md

 ### DaemonSet

+The DaemonSet, by default, will give you insight into [containers](https://docs.appoptics.com/kb/host_infrastructure/#list-and-map-view) running within its node and gather system, processes and docker-related metrics.
 To deploy the DaemonSet to Kubernetes, update the `APPOPTICS_TOKEN` environment variable in `swisnap-agent-daemonset.yaml` and run:
 ``` bash
 kubectl apply -f swisnap-agent-daemonset.yaml
 ```